leaest/dsta-2025-2/reports/report_milestone3.md

 Although there is discussion about SQL vs. NoSQL approaches, PostgreSQL is fundamentally a relational database.
 It enforces schemas, stores structured data, and uses SQL for querying and data manipulation, making it a SQL (relational) database.

 ### PostgreSQL with Docker
-We use the official PostgreSQL Docker image and customize it by exposing the standard PostgreSQL port (5432) and specifying the current version of PostgreSQL.
+We use the official PostgreSQL Docker image and customize it by exposing the standard PostgreSQL port and specifying the current version of PostgreSQL.
 The resulting command takes the following form:
-`docker run --name postgres_name -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres:18.1`
+`docker run --name postgres_name -p 5433:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres:18.1`

+Originally, both setups used port 5432.
+Since only one PostgreSQL container can bind to a specific port at a time, running the scripts from Task 2/3 and Task 4 would require stopping the currently running container and starting another one.
+This quickly becomes tedious so using different ports for the PostgreSQL containers avoids this issue and allows the scripts to be used more conveniently in parallel.

 Check if the container is running with `docker ps` --> `STATUS` --> "Up ... seconds" or check the container status through the Docker desktop applicaiton.